 On to machine buffing.
 I use a 1HP 1725 RMP arbor with 12″ wheels.
 On one side, a hard canton wheel with pink Menzerna P-204 medium cut dry stick compound.
 The other side, a soft cotton wheel with Menzerna extra fine P-175.

 This is the most dangerous part of the finishing process.
 As you should know, one slip could spell disaster.
-You are already well aware that the buffer can easily grab the guitar out of your hands and smash it on the ground in the blink of an eye, or catch an edge and burn right through the finish.
 Be especially careful around edges, corners, f-holes, and soundholes.
 Light, controlled passes.
-Let the compound do the cutting, not too much pressure, and keep moving, don’t let heat build-up.
+Let the compound do the cutting, not too much pressure, and keep moving, don’t let the surface heat up.
 Also be sure to wear a dust mask and eye protection.

-If you’ve polished thoroughly with the Abralon pad, a beautiful high gloss finish should easily be achieved with just a few passes on the medium wheel in alternating directions.
-For example, polish the entire back with horizontal passes across the wheel, then turn the guitar vertical and repeat.
+A beautiful high gloss finish should easily be achieved with the medium wheel buffing in alternating directions.
 Polishing the top around the f-holes is a bit trickier.
 Maneuver around, and be very careful not to catch an edge.

 Wipe the entire instrument with a soft clean microfiber cloth and inspect for scratches.
 Any remaining scratches can be polished out with another trip back to the buffer.
 The surface should be glossy and nearly perfect looking, with just a slight texture from the wheel burnishing the surface.